Fraagaa/Strat-Tester-BO2/README.md

 ## Changes by map
 ### Tranzit
 - Display at the top left of the screen indicating the ammount of time it takes for the bus to depart from farm.
+- Added a third timer for the bus (use !bustimer)
+- Added a display for the bus location (use !busloc)

 ### Nuketown
 - All perks fall from the sky at the start of the game